What Does a Tundra Swan Look Like?

 The tundra swan is a large waterfowl that is the most common swan species found in North America.
 It has a distinctive thick body and a long, elegant neck.
 Its entire plumage is pure white while its legs, feet, and bill are solid black.
 It typically, but not always, has a yellow patch at the base of its bill.
-The whistling swan of North America and the Bewick’s swan of Europe were once thought to be separate species, but are now considered the same under the singular name “tundra swan.”
+The whistling swan of North America and the Bewick’s swan of Europe were once thought to be separate species.
+However, they are now considered the same under the singular name “tundra swan.”

 The tundra swan has a variety of different calls that are bugle-like in quality.
 Among them include a short hoh while flying and a multi-purpose hoo-ou-hoo.